 Long-term land tenure in the form of lease is permitted for the term of the relevant lease agreement.
-Short-term land tenure (either on a free or on a paid basis) may not be pledged.
+Short-term land tenure (either on a free or on a paid basis) may not be pledged, unless such short-term land tenure is pledged by an authorised company to the Single Housing Construction Operator as security required by Kazakhstan law from co-investors in housing construction.